 What are the symptoms of thoracic outlet syndrome?

-Pain in the neck and shoulders, constant tingling in your fingers, a weakened grip when you hold things in your hands and hand pain are all symptoms of TOS.
+Symptoms include neck and shoulder pain paired with constant tingling in your fingers.
+A weakened grip when you hold things in your hands and hand pain are also symptoms of TOS.

 What is the treatment for thoracic outlet syndrome?